ghcollin/cpg_likelihood/README.md

 # References

-If you use this library, please cite
+If you use this library, you may wish to consider citing

     @article{navas-palenciaFastAccurateAlgorithm2018,
         title = {Fast and Accurate Algorithm for the Generalized Exponential Integral {{E}} ν (x) for Positive Real Order},